pkp/pkp-docs/learning-ops/en/editorial-dashboard.md

 > Note: Depending on your role, you may only have access to a limited number of workflow stages.

-The **Preprint  menu**: This where you will make edits to information and files related to the posted version of a preprint.
+The **Preprint menu**: This is where you will make edits to information and files related to the posted version of a preprint.
 For example, you can edit the title and abstract, list of contributors, keywords and other metadata, as well as schedule it for posting.
 You can also view the files related to the preprint under Galley.
 This menu is covered in depth in the [Publication section of this guide](./#publication.md).
 You can click “Publication” to expand or collapse these options.

 #### The Central Panel: Files and Discussions {#central-panel}